 Stunned by the reluctance of certain policy-makers in Brussels to acknowledge that the GDPR has it downsides, we decided to execute our own public consultation in February.
-Today, on 25 May 2021 (which is also the 3rd birthday of the law), we are presenting your feedback that speaks for itself and which motivates us to continue our work for a more balanced and innovation-friendly data protection regime.
+Today, on 25 May 2021 (which is also the 3rd birthday of the law), we are presenting your feedback that speaks for itself and which motivates us to continue our fight for a more balanced and innovation-friendly data protection regime.

 Readers of this blog as well as members of Brussel's Digital-Policy-bubble noticed last year that one of the numerous LIBE-resolutions (2020/2717(RSP)) generated quite some noise.
 The draft text, written by the S&D-LIBE-Chair López Aguilar, presented a very positive assessment of the General Data Protection Regulation (GDPR) and its implementation two years after its application.
 Together with 12 colleagues, we - as EPP-Shadow Rapporteur - tabled 68 amendments, rejecting most of his conclusions.